crotwell/TauP/src/doc/sphinx/source/models.rst

   crust with constant velocity.
 Note this is different from the ak135fcont model that includes a thicker, 35 km thick layer crust and a slightly different uppermost mantle structure, from 35 to 120 km.
-Travel times from TauP for ak135f will thus be similar, but not exactly match the output of syngine.
+Travel times from TauP for ak135f will thus be similar, but not exactly match the output of Syngine.
   We have included a ak135fsyngine model with these modifications for compatibility.

-  The model used within syngine, embedded as FORTRAN and using cubic splines, is here, lines 184-305: https://github.com/geodynamics/axisem/blob/master/MESHER/background_models.F90
+  The model used within Syngine, embedded as FORTRAN and using cubic splines, is here, lines 184-305: https://github.com/geodynamics/axisem/blob/master/MESHER/background_models.F90